Mohammed Shami: Indian Premier League

+IPL 2026

+In November 2025, ahead of IPL 2026, Shami joined Lucknow Super Giants after he was traded to them from Sunrisers Hyderabad.

 Bowling style

 Shami is a right-arm fast bowler who has the ability to move the ball off the seam and using swing, including reverse swing, to move the ball both ways.
 He has bowled persistently at around 141 km/h, with his highest bowling speed being 153.2 km/h against Australia during the 2014 series at MCG.